Flexible stone veneer: Sustainability

 Flexible stone veneers are more sustainable building materials because they only use the top layer of stone.
 This means that a thick slab of slate can reveal hundreds of layers of stone while leaving much of the stone for future generations.
 Processing this new material also reduces scrap because requiring tons of stone to be quarried, transported, mined, or processed is not necessary.
-Less fuel is used before and after processing this material because of its light weight.
-Additionally, in a single crate hundreds of square meters of material can be transported where traditional stone products would require larger trucks and equipment to move and handle the raw slabs.
+Less fuel is used before and after processing this material because of its lightweight.
+Additionally, in a single crate, hundreds of square meters of material can be transported whereas traditional stone products would require larger trucks and equipment to move and handle the raw slabs.

 However, since the backing is made out of fiberglass/polyester resin composite and is permanently attached to the stone layer, it is practically impossible to recycle or reuse the material.
 It is also significantly less durable than a regular stone surface.